chienyuehlee/gff-cmp-cat/README.md

 ## Installation ##
-1. Make sure a web server is running in system and then go to the directory which the web server can access (e.g., /home/YOUR\_ID/public\_html).
-2. Use the command *git clone https://github.com/chienyuehlee/gff-cmp-cat* to retrieve a copy of the complete repository.
-3. Open a browser and type the related URL (e.g., http://127.0.0.1/~YOUR_ID/gff-cmp-cat) to run gff-cmp-cat.

 ### Prerequisites ###
 - php v5.3 or above
 - zlib v1.2 or above

+### Running on localhost ###
+1. Make sure a web server is running in system, and then go to the directory which the web server can access (e.g., /home/YOUR\_ID/public\_html).
+2. Use the command `git clone https://github.com/chienyuehlee/gff-cmp-cat` to retrieve a copy of the complete repository.
+3. Open a browser and type the related URL (e.g., http://127.0.0.1/~YOUR_ID/gff-cmp-cat) to run gff-cmp-cat.

 ## Usage ##